ccqpein/supervisor-rs/README.md

 This is because all `start`, `restart` and `trystart` will **reload** config of child before it does its job.

+So, what will supervisor do if child has `stopped`, or `restart` manually before timer finish its waiting and send command to supervisor again, timer isn't outdated?
+Timer will check if child has same processing id as when it created timer.
+If this check passed, timer will do its job as normal, else, timer won't do anything because child current is not child before.

 **Cross compiling**

 `brew tap filosottile/musl-cross && brew install FiloSottile/musl-cross/musl-cross`